“Don’t solve problems you don’t have.”

-Our speaker (sorry gang, thought I could commit his name to memory) spoke on the importance of data in setting the first impression for end users.
+Our instructor (sorry gang, thought I could commit his name to memory) spoke to the importance of data in setting the first impression for end users.
 Since data accuracy can “make or break” confidence in a new system, we really need to take time and ensure that data is trustworthy, consistent, and getting to the right people when they need it.

-Focus on problems that are clearly defined, and trust that you can always innovate along the way.
+Focus on problems that are clearly defined, and trust that you can innovate along the way.

-All the experts agree…leaders need to reap value from the tool and be engaged throughout the entire implementation process.
+All the experts agree…leadership needs to reap value from the tool and be engaged throughout the entire implementation process.
 That means everything from ideation to roll-out, to adoption.
 (The day my ED enters data into Salesforce is the day I sprout wings, because at that point I will have become a literal nonprofit unicorn.)

 *Tip*: Our speaker cautioned against the “cold hand-off”, where leaders engage in initial conversations before gradually falling off.
 In a sector where time is of the essence and stuff needs to get done, I bet most of us know the feeling.